adrie-stclair/bond-priority-species/README.md

-This project is an example of my work.
+This project is an example of my work in manipulating and cleaning data.

 The goal was to create a list of plant and animal species found within my region that fit within a few parameters of conservation status, resulting in a list of species with priority for conservation.